Growing White Sage: From Improved Seed Germination to Useful Harvest

 White Sage - Sow Right Seeds

 Replicating the natural habitat of white sage will give it the best growing conditions.
 White sage loves the sun and grows on sunny hillsides where the water runs off quickly.
-The region where it grows is very mild, with temperatures ranging from 40° to 80°.
-The summers are warm and dry, and the winters are cool and cloudy.
+The region where it grows is very mild, with temperatures ranging from 40 to 80°F. The summers are warm and dry, and the winters are cool and cloudy.

 White sage is generally hardy in zones 7-9.
 Plants can grow 3-5 feet tall and from 3-8 feet wide and are a perennial in the right habitat.
 While plants are still developing deep taproots in the first year, white sage will need weekly watering.
 After that, the roots will usually get all the water they need from natural rain amounts and won’t require additional watering.

-Plants can be grown in pots in colder zones to be taken inside during the winter months.
+White sage plants can be grown in pots in colder zones to be taken inside during the winter months.
 It does not do well in cold temperatures.
-However, planting it near a wall and surrounding it with rocks can add radiant heat.
-Also, piling sand over it in the colder months can help keep it warm and dry.
+However, planting white sage near a wall and surrounding it with rocks can add radiant heat.
+Also, piling sand over the plants in the colder months can help keep them warm and dry.
 No fertilizer is necessary, as white sage prefers low-nutrient conditions.
 Add sand and perlite to create a fast-draining soil.

 White sage is a hardy perennial, but it does have a few issues that can affect it.
 It can tolerate humidity but can be susceptible to powdery mildew, rust, and root rot.
 Sudden wilting can indicate poor drainage or root rot.
 Aphids, whiteflies, and spider mites can also be a problem.
 Neem oil can be an effective treatment but wait 10 days after applying it before harvesting.